 What sort of memory card should I bring?

 It is good if you bring your own memory card for the camera and we have cameras for both SD and CF cards.
 Mini SD cards and Micro SD cards will not work.
-We recommend a minimum of 4 GB/night.
+We recommend a minimum of 8 GB/night.
 We also have memory cards for sale on site (150 SEK for a 8 GB card).

 Can I bring my own camera on the tour?

 If you have a digital DSLR camera with a wide angle lens (10-20mm) we do always recommend you to bring your own.
 It is always best if you can get to know your own equipment better.
 Just tell us about your camera model if you are not sure if you equipment will be good enough.
 We can handle almost all cameras on the market.
 And if you or we have any problems with your camera model we do always bring at least one extra camera per group.
 Remember to bring extra batteries as your batteries will drain much faster in cold conditions.
 The price for the tour is the same if you borrow a camera from us or not.

 What clothing is best for arctic winter conditions?

-On all our tours we do provide you with a warm hat, warm gloves (mittens) and a warm overall which are designed to be worn over your own warm clothes.
+On all our tours we do provide you with a warm hat, warm gloves (mittens), warm boots and a warm overall which are designed to be worn over your own warm clothes.
 The sizes we have range from XS to XXXL (48-66).
-You are welcome to rent warm boots at your hotel in Abisko if you don’t have your own warm insulated winter boots.
-On our 6 and 8 day Aurora, Wildlife and Sapmi tour and on our 5 day New Year’s Eve tour we do also provide you with warm boots, socks and balaclava.

 It is good to dress warm to give you a pleasant stay and these are our recommendations: